 Choosing the Right Skylight Technology for Pennsylvania Weather

-Pennsylvania’s seasonal weather patterns demand thoughtful consideration when selecting skylight materials and technology.
-In Harrisburg, where the weather can range from heavy snowfall to summer storms, impact-resistant glass has become increasingly popular among homeowners.
+In Harrisburg, where weather can range from heavy snowfall to summer storms, impact-resistant glass has become increasingly popular among homeowners.
 These reinforced skylights withstand hail and falling branches during severe weather events while still bringing in ample light.
 Look for options with laminated glass that holds together when shattered, providing an extra layer of protection during unpredictable times.
+Acrylic and polycarbonate materials offer lighter-weight, impact-resistant, lower-cost alternatives to glass while maintaining excellent light transmission.

 Insulation performance is equally important for Pennsylvania skylights.
 Double or triple-glazed units with low-E coatings and argon gas fill significantly reduce heat transfer, keeping homes cooler in summer and warmer in winter.
 This advanced glazing technology helps prevent the temperature fluctuations common in Harrisburg’s seasonal climate while reducing condensation issues that damage surrounding parts of the roof.